zenodraft/zenodraft/README.dev.md

 ### Preparation

 Before you begin, make sure that everything that needs to be part of the release has been pushed to GitHub and has been merged into the default branch `main`.
-Thenn, follow the steps below:
+Then, follow the steps below:

 ```shell